Unusual Options Activity Insight: NIO | Benzinga

 Unusual Options Activity Insight: NIO

 NIO (NYSE:NIO) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $44.43 following the option alert.
+The stock price moved up to $45.45 following the option alert.

 - Sentiment: BEARISH